MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/binallocator.drawio.png"),
 ) <binallocator>

-Diagram @fig:binallocator depicts a typical bin allocator with 3 bins.
+@fig:binallocator depicts a typical bin allocator with 3 bins.
 The green blocks is unallocated memory, the red blocks allocated memory and the orange blocks wasted memory (fragmentation).

 The bin memory allocator tries to reduce fragmentation in an efficient way.
 While the buddy allocator may still perform better in terms of decreased fragmentation it has the downside of needing to use recursion which increase allocation and deallocation times.